Shopify/shopify-api-ruby/README.md

 end
 ```

-For example, if you want to use the `2019-04` version, you would create a session like this:
+For example, if you want to use the `2019-04` version, you will create a session like this:
 ```ruby
 session = ShopifyAPI::Session.new(domain: domain, token: token, api_version: '2019-04')
 ```
-if you want to use the `unstable` version you would create a session like this:
+if you want to use the `unstable` version, you will create a session like this:
 ```ruby
 session = ShopifyAPI::Session.new(domain: domain, token: token, api_version: :unstable)
 ```